algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/ASTExp.md

 pick a frontier node, finalise the node (its current parent becomes its final parent) and update information about the neighbours of the node.
-A\* uses a priority queue for the frontier nodes, ordered on the shortest distance to the node found so far *plus* the heuristic value of the node.
+A\* uses a priority queue for the frontier nodes, ordered on the shortest distance from the start node to the node found so far *plus* the heuristic value of the node.
 At each stage the node with the minimum cost is removed for processing, and its neighbors have their information updated if a shorter path has now been found.